 These issues, if ignored, will lead to more serious problems with your oil boiler, such as leaks, break downs and significant damage to your own home.
 Regular maintenance by qualified, professional registered engineers will not only find any faults but also put your mind at rest.

 A regular check of your oil boiler may seem like another unwanted expense, but the price of a full boiler replacement in your home, not to mention the damage that a malfunctioning poorly-maintained boiler can do to your property, can run much higher.

 When Should I Service My Oil Boiler?

-Often issues occur in oil boilers at the end of the summer months, when boilers are again switched on to find that, due to under use, the parts have often seized.
-This means that the peak times for boiler engineers are at this time, and often right through winter to February.
-It is recommended, therefore, that you should service your boiler annually, between the months of February and October when firms are quieter, to ensure you receive the best value for money from your service.
+Issues often occur in oil boilers at the end of the summer, when boilers are switched on again after the warmer months – this is generally due to parts seizing up from inactivity.
+This means that the peak times for boiler engineers are often in the autumn months, through to February.
+It is recommended that you should service your boiler annually, between the months of February and October when firms are quieter, to ensure you receive the best value for money.

 How Much Will an Oil Boiler Service Cost?

 Depending on where you live, a full and thorough service by a registered engineer is likely to cost from £50-£180.
 Residents in larger cities such as London will often be charged at the higher end of this scale, with customers in smaller towns or villages often being quoted lower.
 When looking for an engineer, be sure to get quotes from as many qualified professionals as possible.
 It also helps to quote the name and brand number of your oil boiler, as well as its location and age, to ensure accuracy in the price.